openwrt/packages/net/banip/files/README.md

 | voip                | VoIP fraud blocklist           |    x    |    x    |         | [Link](https://voipbl.org)                                    |
 | yoyo                | yoyo IPs                       |         |         |    x    | [Link](https://github.com/dibdot/banIP-IP-blocklists)         |

-* zero-conf like automatic installation & setup, usually no manual changes needed
+* Zero-conf like automatic installation & setup, usually no manual changes needed
-* all sets are handled in a separate nft table/namespace 'banIP'
+* All sets are handled in a separate nft table/namespace 'banIP'
-* full IPv4 and IPv6 support
+* Full IPv4 and IPv6 support
-* supports nft atomic set loading
+* Supports nft atomic set loading
-* supports blocking by ASN numbers and by iso country codes
+* Supports blocking by ASN numbers and by iso country codes
-* supports local allow- and blocklist (IPv4, IPv6, CIDR notation or domain names)
+* Supports local allow- and blocklist (IPv4, IPv6, CIDR notation or domain names)
-* auto-add the uplink subnet to the local allowlist
+* Auto-add the uplink subnet to the local allowlist
-* provides a small background log monitor to ban unsuccessful login attempts in real-time
+* Provides a small background log monitor to ban unsuccessful login attempts in real-time
-* auto-add unsuccessful LuCI, nginx, Asterisk or ssh login attempts to the local blocklist
+* Auto-add unsuccessful LuCI, nginx, Asterisk or ssh login attempts to the local blocklist
-* fast feed processing as they are handled in parallel as background jobs
+* Fast feed processing as they are handled in parallel as background jobs
-* per feed it can be defined whether the wan-input chain, the wan-forward chain or the lan-forward chain should be blocked (default: all chains)
+* Per feed it can be defined whether the wan-input chain, the wan-forward chain or the lan-forward chain should be blocked (default: all chains)
-* automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
+* Automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
-* automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or wget
+* Automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or wget
-* supports an 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
+* Supports an 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
-* deduplicate IPs accross all sets (single IPs only, no intervals)
+* Deduplicate IPs accross all sets (single IPs only, no intervals)
-* provides comprehensive runtime information
+* Provides comprehensive runtime information
-* provides a detailed set report
+* Provides a detailed set report
-* provides a set search engine for certain IPs
+* Provides a set search engine for certain IPs
-* feed parsing by fast & flexible regex rulesets
+* Feed parsing by fast & flexible regex rulesets
-* minimal status & error logging to syslog, enable debug logging to receive more output
+* Minimal status & error logging to syslog, enable debug logging to receive more output
-* procd based init system support (start/stop/restart/reload/status/report/search)
+* Procd based init system support (start/stop/restart/reload/status/report/search/survey)
-* procd network interface trigger support
+* Procd network interface trigger support
-* ability to add new banIP feeds on your own
+* Ability to add new banIP feeds on your own

 ## Prerequisites
 * **[OpenWrt](https://openwrt.org)**, latest stable release or a snapshot with nft/firewall 4 support
-* a download utility with SSL support: 'wget', 'uclient-fetch' with one of the 'libustream-*' SSL libraries, 'aria2c' or 'curl' is required
+* A download utility with SSL support: 'wget', 'uclient-fetch' with one of the 'libustream-*' SSL libraries, 'aria2c' or 'curl' is required
-* a certificate store like 'ca-bundle', as banIP checks the validity of the SSL certificates of all download sites by default
+* A certificate store like 'ca-bundle', as banIP checks the validity of the SSL certificates of all download sites by default
-* for E-Mail notifications you need to install and setup the additional 'msmtp' package
+* For E-Mail notifications you need to install and setup the additional 'msmtp' package

 **Please note the following:**
 * Devices with less than 256Mb of RAM are **_not_** supported
 * Any previous installation of ancient banIP 0.7.x must be uninstalled, and the /etc/banip folder and the /etc/config/banip configuration file must be deleted (they are recreated when this version is installed)

 ## Installation & Usage
-* update your local opkg repository (_opkg update_)
+* Update your local opkg repository (_opkg update_)
-* install banIP (_opkg install banip_) - the banIP service is disabled by default
+* Install banIP (_opkg install banip_) - the banIP service is disabled by default
+* Install the LuCI companion package 'luci-app-banip' (opkg install luci-app-banip)
+* It's strongly recommended to use the LuCI frontend to easily configure all aspects of banIP, the application is located in LuCI under the 'Services' menu
-* edit the config file '/etc/config/banip' and enable the service (set ban\_enabled to '1'), then add pre-configured feeds via 'ban\_feed' (see the feed list above) and add/change other options to your needs (see the options reference below)
+* If you're going to configure banIP via CLI, edit the config file '/etc/config/banip' and enable the service (set ban\_enabled to '1'), then add pre-configured feeds via 'ban\_feed' (see the feed list above) and add/change other options to your needs (see the options reference below)
-* start the service with '/etc/init.d/banip start' and check check everything is working by running '/etc/init.d/banip status'
+* Start the service with '/etc/init.d/banip start' and check check everything is working by running '/etc/init.d/banip status'

 ## banIP CLI interface
 * All important banIP functions are accessible via CLI.
-A LuCI frontend will be available in due course.
 ```
 ~# /etc/init.d/banip
 Syntax: /etc/init.d/banip [command]